ddev/ddev.com/src/content/blog/scripts-powered-by-ddev.md

 This time I had more trouble.
 I was new to the job and did not have an established reputation, so all I had was my enthusiasm about DDEV and the conviction that it was a better solution.

-I then prepared a demo of how DDEV works using one of our shop systems, and showing the capabilities that DDEV offered.
-The reaction that I got from the developer team was very mild, to my surprise.
-Yes, "it seems to work fine, but we already have something that _works_ _fine_".
-Those were the kind of comments I received.
+I prepared a demo of how DDEV works using one of our shop systems, showed the capabilities that DDEV offered.
+The reaction that I got from the developer team was not what I had hopeed Yes, "it seems to work fine, but we already have something that _works_ _fine_".

 I later realized that this was a common human behavior: aversion to change or resistance to trying something new.
 After all, they were accustomed to working with those custom Docker images.